The Sheridan at Hobe Sound

 Pros

-• pro Discovery Commons in Hobe Sound is described as a wonderful, beautiful, and safe place for elderly residents needing assistance.
+• pro Discovery Commons in Hobe Sound is described as a beautiful, safe, and welcoming community where residents feel well cared for.

-• pro The staff are compassionate, patient, and truly dedicated.
+• pro The staff at Discovery Commons are compassionate, patient, and genuinely dedicated.

-• pro John Lasiter, the Director of Sales, combines professionalism with genuine compassion, making families feel comfortable and confident.
+• pro John Lasiter, the Director of Sales, combines professionalism with genuine compassion, making families feel comfortable and confident in their decisions.

-• pro Debbie goes above and beyond, even delivering the morning paper with coffee to residents.
+• pro Debbie goes above and beyond, delivering the morning paper with coffee to residents when it isn't delivered.

-• pro Karen, the memory care director, works hard to ensure every resident is happy.
+• pro Karen, the memory care director, works hard to ensure every resident is happy and well cared for.

-• pro The dining program is exceptional, with nutritious meals and attentive service; Michael, the Director of Dining, is outstanding.
+• pro The dining program at Discovery Commons, led by Michael, the Director of Dining, is top-notch and attentive.

 Cons